-- Discuss your concerns with the parents/carers (and child if appropriate). - Use the Threshold Document to identify the level of need. - Discuss your concerns with senior colleagues in another agency, if necessary - If your consultation results in the decision that the child and family are in need of help at Level 2 or 3 of the Threshold Document, provide additional support in the school and/or refer the child or their family to other agencies providing early help services. - Record all your consultations and decision-making on the child protection incident/welfare concern form sent by the staff member who contacted you originally.
+- Discuss your concerns with the parents/carers (and child if appropriate). - Use the Threshold Document to identify the level of need. - Discuss your concerns with senior colleagues in another agency, if necessary - If your consultation results in the decision that the child and family are in need of help at Level 2 or 3 of the Threshold Document, provide additional support in the school and/or refer the child or their family to other agencies providing early help services. - Record all your consultations and decision-making on CPOMS.
 Update the chronology and add referral letters and forms to the child's file; create a stand-alone file, if one does not exit.
 Continue to update the file, including the chronology, as work progresses.